"Clear is kind. Unclear is unkind."

 Pay attention to disappointment and resentment: These feelings signal broken expectations.
 Take full responsibility.
 Ask: Is there an unspoken expectation here?
 The King makes it explicit without blame or shame.

-Follow through: If someone accepts your expectation, you can share disappointment when they don't meet it.
+Follow through: If someone accepts our expectation, we can share disappointment when they don't meet it.
+Depending on the setting, there may be consequences.
 This is the King's gift—holding others to a standard they want for themselves.

-Drop what's declined: If someone declines your expectation, drop it.
+Drop what's declined: If someone declines our expectation, drop it.
 Take full responsibility.
-You may need to adjust your realm's boundaries.
+We may need to adjust our realm's boundaries.

 Clear is kind.
 Unclear is unkind.
 The King who sets clear expectations creates a realm where people know what's expected and can succeed.